 - When to double down in blackjack

 The most popular time to double down is if you have a total hand value of 11, as the odds are to your advantage that you will get a ten card or close to 21 without the risk of busting.
 While certain casinos will allow you the double down option on 9, 10 and 11, ultimately you should reserve the right to double down whenever you want.
 The most common number to double down on is an 8, 9, 10 and 11.
 However, there are other things to consider before jumping the gun, namely the face-up card shown in the dealers’ hand.
 Rules to follow include doubling down if our hand total is 9 and the dealer’s cards are between any card less than 7 but not including the ace.
 This is called a “hard 9” hand because neither of your cards is an ace.
 If you are showing an ace with a 5, 6 or 7 you have what is called a “soft 16, soft 17 or soft 18”.
 Should the dealer be showing a 2, 3, 4, 5 or 6, this is an ideal time to double down as it is advantageous that the dealer will bust and you have no risk of doing the same.
 Another opportune time to double down is if your card count is 10 or 11.
 In this case, it is recommended to double down if the dealer shows a card less than 10 or ace.
+If all that seemed too elementary for you, we’ve also got you covered with some more advanced winning blackjack strategies.

 Land-based vs online blackjack rule differences

 Online casino and land-based casino rules differ when it comes to doubling down.
 When playing online, most casino blackjack software will allow you to double down on 9, 10 or 11, but will not offer the option for other hand totals.
 The main reason is that it affects the house edge.
 Ultimately, this is favorable for most blackjack players, as doubling down on other hand totals is not advised, so the limitation is to your advantage.
+Feel like kicking it up a notch further?
+You can always check out our guide on Blackjack card counting and bring down the house.

 When playing at a land-based casino, the rules are not the same.
 As a general principle, most land-based casinos will only allow doubling down on hand totals of 10 or 11.
 The option to double down on hand totals of 9 is not provided.
 Some land-based casinos remove the double down option altogether.
 This, of course, is clearly not in your favor but favors the house as it reduces the risk against the casino and limits the advantages for the player.